 Another similar egg breakfast is a veggie egg muffin.
 It’s another make ahead nutrition-packed item that you can grab and go.

 - Oatmeal.
-Oatmeal is such a versatile breakfast because there are so many options.
-One way that we recently discovered cooking it is in the oven.
+Oatmeal is such a versatile breakfast option!
+We recently started baking it in the oven.
 That way, I can start it when I wake up and not have to hover over it to make sure it isn’t boiling over in the microwave or on the stove, which has happened to me way too many times!
 I combine 1 cup of oatmeal, 2.5 cups of water, and a pinch of salt in a microwave-safe bowl that has been sprayed with cooking spray.
 Bake it at 350 degrees Fahrenheit for about 30 minutes.
 I usually give it a stir midway through.
 When I take it out of the oven, I stir in about a teaspoon of butter, then I let the kids add their own toppings.
 Raisins, walnuts and pecans are the favorites in our house.
 Another option is an oatmeal bar.
 You may not have time to provide as many options, but pick one or two new options for your kids to experiment with different flavors when you can.

-- Muffins.
-Muffins can be made ahead and frozen to use whenever you need them.
-Whether they are the focal point of the breakfast or you serve a mini muffin as a side, muffins can definitely be packed with great nutrition for your family.
+- Muffins- Easy to make ahead and freeze for whenever you need them!
+Whether they are served as the focal point of the breakfast, or made into mini muffins and served on the side- muffins can definitely be packed with great nutrition for your family.
+Here are some of our favorites!

 - Toast.
 The opportunities for creating a healthy breakfast starting with a slice of whole wheat toast are practically endless.

-- Smoothie–Is a drink the only thing your child has the time or tolerance for in the morning?
+- Smoothie- Is a drink the only thing your child has the time or tolerance for in the morning?
 No worries.
-There are tons of combinations you could try, but a few are listed below.
+It’s a great way to pack a ton of nutrition into a glass!
+There are endless combinations you can try, but here are some of our favorites!

 - Breakfast burrito– A breakfast burrito can be anything you want it to be.
 How about eggs, cubed ham, spinach and salsa?
 Or maybe eggs, homemade bacon bits, cheese and chopped up peppers?
 Let your on-hand ingredients inspire you.